WebAhead/master-reference/coursebook/week-6/special-project-5+6.md

   - if a user attempts to make a request to a non-existent route to your server (404 - as mentioned above), provide the user with a custom response.
   - if there is a [programmer error](https://github.com/foundersandcoders/error-handling-workshop#kinds-of-errors) on your server (e.g. a handler function does not act as intended), provide the user with a custom response (500 status code).

-11. *Stretch goal* Include a user input field on your web app and include server-side validation to protect your server from potentially malicious user input.
+11. *Stretch goal* include server-side validation to protect your server from crashing.

 12. *Stretch goal* Display continuous integration and code coverage badges on your project README.